 Related: Maui Bucket List: 24 Best Things To Do on the Coolest Hawaiian Island

 98. ✦ Walk through a Rice Terrace in Indonesia

 99. ✦ Attend a Proper British Afternoon Tea in London

 A proper Afternoon Tea in London is a British tradition that I had no intention of missing out on.
 I like tea.
 And tiny little sandwiches.
 The Royal Garden Hotel set up a traditional Afternoon Tea in London at their Park Terrace restaurant for us.
 Here we indulged in Pear Caramel and Chocolate Chip Truffle tea, along with sandwiches, sweets, scones and curd.

-45. Participate in a Japanese Tea Ceremony in Tokyo
+100. ✦ Participate in a Japanese Tea Ceremony

-Happo-en Japanese Garden sits in Shirokanedai district of Tokyo and is an exquisite example of natural beauty with its ancient bonsai, koi pond and blanket of cherry blossoms in the Springtime.
+In Tokyo, go to the Happo-en Japanese Garden that sits in Shirokanedai district.
+It is an exquisite example of natural beauty with its ancient bonsai, koi pond and blanket of cherry blossoms in the Springtime.
 Not only is it a beautiful representation of a Japanese garden, but you can schedule to participate in a traditional Japanese tea ceremony where you will be drinking Matcha in their wooden Muan tea house.

-What will be on your list of things to do before you die?
+What’s on your 100 things to do before you die list?

 10 Incredible Ways a Bucket List Can Improve Your Life